Livermore’s Somerset West: 1972–1974 homes & subdivision history

 Model homes

-6. The Sheffield (Plan 6) - 4 bedrooms or 3 + den, 2 bathrooms, 1,573 sq. ft.
-A familiar face in a new outfit.
-This was the same model as the original “Huntington” from Elliott’s Delaware Way days—just renamed for a fresh start.
+6. The Sheffield (Plan 6) - 4 bedrooms or 3 + den, 2 bathrooms, 1,573 sq. ft A reworked version of the origina Huntington from Delaware Way (Somerset Homes), now renamed for a fresh start.

 Somerset West today